 1. Capacity planning

 Capacity planning is the first process you need to get up and running at the legend level.
-It involves forecasting resource needs at a high level and ensuring enough resources are available to complete projects within the specified timeline, including analysing the capacity demand and availability.
+It involves forecasting resource needs and ensuring there are enough resources to complete projects within the specified timeline.

 Tasks include: